Nicolò Carandini: Biography

 The 1947 Congress of the Italian Liberal Party (PLI) signed a complete split between the Carandini-led left and the majoritarian right of the PLI.
 Not being able to gain the support of the party-centre, in early 1948 Carandini and other left-wing liberals left the PLI, aiming to assemble a Third Force alliance of all centre-left democratic parties as a counterpart to the dominating Christian Democrats and to the rising Italian Communist Party.
 By 1951 those plans had failed, but Carandini had contributed in a change of the PLI-leadership (Bruno Villabruna) and a more progressive orientation of the party, which he and his movement re-joined in the end of that year.
 But in 1954 the liberals once again changed leadership (Giovanni Malagodi) and the following year Carandini and other left-wing liberals left the party for the second time to found the Partito Radicale that existed as a small party until 1962.
 After that date he retired from political life.

 Carandini was a leading member of the Movimento Federalista Europeo, founded in 1943 on the basis of the 1942 Ventotene Manifesto by Altiero Spinelli and Ernesto Rossi.
 In a controversial 1948 speech he argued that Britain's ties to Commonwealth and USA should not impede other European countries from forming the nucleus of a future United States of Europe.

 From 1948 to 1968 he served as president of the airline Alitalia.

-Carandini was second cousin once removed of the British actor Christopher Lee (who claimed it is he who suggested him to start an acting career).
-One of his sons is Roman archaeologist Andrea Carandini.
-One of his grandsons is neuroscientist Matteo Carandini.
+Carandini was second cousin once removed of the British film star Christopher Lee (who claimed it was Carandini who suggested he become an actor).
+One of his sons is Roman archaeologist Andrea Carandini, and one of his grandsons is neuroscientist Matteo Carandini.